It is a hallmark of a civilised society that there should be a good deal of satirical writing and taking the wind out of unnecessarily puffed sails.

 Welcome to m’blog, Gabrielquotes.

-I’m Gabriel Webber, a student of Politics & International Relations at the University of Sussex.
-I’m also a Liberal Jew and a freelance journalist.
+I’m Gabriel Webber, a youth worker for LJY-Netzer (youth movement of Liberal Judaism) and a freelance journalist.
+I graduated in Politics & International Relations from Sussex University in 2014.
 All of these attributes make me the sort of person that has opinions (popular or not) and feels like sharing them (welcome or otherwise).

 Written in conjunction with the late Sir George Campbell, this blog is updated frequently with news, goss, happenings and revelations.
 And I do seasonal specials.
 Yeah.
 The best way to make sure you stay on top of it is to subscribe by email: use the box at the top-right of this page.

-I also more-or-less-willingly represent the Union of Jewish Students on the Board of Deputies of British Jews (and sit on its international affairs committee) and – in my capacity as citizen of a gentile state – act as electoral Returning Officer for the University of Sussex Students’ Union.
+In my so-called spare time I more-or-less-willingly represent Liberal Judaism on the Board of Deputies of British Jews (and sit on its international affairs committee).
+Back in the day, when I was a citizen of a gentile state, I was electoral Returning Officer at the University of Sussex Students’ Union.

 Do be sure to check out my 2011 gap-year blog, gabrielinindia.